BIGJRA/BIGJRA.github.io/reborn.md

 Head over to the Nightclub in North Obsidia.
 You'll see DJ Arclight inside if you've bought all of the Pokemon from the Seventh Street Pokemon seller.
 If not, now's a good time to get them all.
 Anyways, we'll be tasked with returning five of the Pokemon that we found then.

 Head to Jasper Ward and take the Loudred out of the PC.
-Talk to the person in the bottom left two times and she will take back her Loudred.
+Talk to a girl in the bottom left building two times and she will take back her Loudred.

 Next, take Jigglypuff out of the PC and head over to the North Peridot Alley.
+Talk to the bottom guy a few times.

+**Q Gang Santiago.
+Field: No Field**
+- Azumarill, Lv.
+79, Ability: Huge Power, Adamant Nature, IVs: 31
+    - Aqua Jet
+    - Play Rough
+    - Belly Drum
+    - Waterfall
+- Sylveon, Lv.
+80, Ability: Pixilate, Modest Nature, IVs: 31
+    - Hyper Voice
+    - Wish
+    - Shadow Ball
+    - Hidden Power
+- Lopunny, Lv.
+82, @Sitrus Berry, Ability: Limber, Jolly Nature, IVs: 31
+    - Power-Up Punch
+    - High Jump Kick
+    - Ice Punch
+    - Bounce

-Talk to the bottom guy a few times and defeat him in battle.
-Afterwards, return to the Jasper Ward and give the Jigglypuff to the Loudred girl.
+After defeating him, return to the Jasper Ward and give the Jigglypuff to the Loudred girl.

 Fly over to the Apophyll Academy and get Makuhita out of the PC next.
 Talk to the girl in the middle of the rooms on the left side of the outside area.
 Fly back to North Obsidia and talk to Arc to get the *DJ Arc Autograph* and give it to the girl at Apophyll.
 Talk to her again to give her Makuhita, then once more after that.